Home runs are just so….blah.

 Description: A high-tech take on the old carnival game of throwing a beanbag through a hole.
 The great thing about this event is that it focuses on control, not speed – meaning pitchers wouldn’t be worried about hurting their arms trying to throw 100 mph to impress people.

 How selected: The best measure we have for control is how well a pitcher commands the strike zone, namely walks and strikeouts.
-So we’ll go with strikeout-to-walk ratio as the indicator (all stats are as of Wednesday morning).
+So we’ll go with strikeout-to-walk ratio as the indicator (minimum 40 innings pitched; all stats as of July 7).

 Range: infielders fielding ground balls

-Description: A pitching machine, pointed at the ground, fires out grounders to a shortstop’s left and right, getting progressively farther and farther to the extreme edges of his range.
+Description: A pitching machine, pointed at the ground, fires out grounders to an infielder’s left and right, getting progressively farther and farther to the extreme edges of his range.
 Whoever can snag the furthest ball wins.

 How selected: Fielding percentage is often inaccurate and not a good judge of a slick fielder.
-So we’ll go with the top players in Ultimate Zone Rating, an advanced stat that measures a player’s range on balls hit in his fielding zone.
+So we’ll go with the top players in Ultimate Zone Rating/150, an advanced stat that measures a player’s range on balls hit in his fielding zone averaged out over 150 games.

 Outfielders: throwing out a runner at third